edamame-course/2016-tutorials/Metagenome/2016-07-15-counting-abundance-with-mapped-reads.md

 ```

 ## Visualizing alignment
+@Jin - why do you want to visualize?
+Add details -- Also, is this on their computer or on the server...tablet may be tricky for them to get installed.

 At this point you can visualize with samtools tview or Tablet.

 ‘samtools tview’ is a text interface that you use from the command line; run it like so: